marcobaass/marcobaass/README.md

 :surfer: I am a freelance Frontend Developer, living in Berlin, Germany.

-:rocket: I’m currently working on to improve my skills on HTML, CSS and JavaScript.
+:rocket: I’m currently working on to improve my skills on HTML, CSS and JavaScript and React.

 My final bootcamp project: